-The following discussion and analysis of our financial condition and results of operations should be read together with the "Selected Consolidated Historical Financial Data" and the historical audited annual consolidated financial statements as of and for the years ended December 31, 2021 and 2020, and the related notes included elsewhere in this prospectus.
+The following discussion and analysis of our financial condition and results of operations should be read together with the "Selected Consolidated Historical Financial Data" and the historical audited annual consolidated financial statements as of and for the years ended December 31, 2021 and 2020, and the related notes and the unaudited condensed consolidated financial statements as of and for the years ended December 31, 2021 and 2020, and the related notes and the unaudited condensed consolidated financial statements as of and for the six months ended June 30, 2022 and the related notes included elsewhere in this prospectus.
 Some of the information contained in this discussion and analysis or set forth elsewhere in this prospectus, including information with respect to our plans and strategy for our business and related financing, includes forward-looking statements that involve risks and uncertainties.
-As a result of many factors, including those factors set forth in the "Risk Factors" section of this prospectus, our actual results could differ materially from the results described in or implied by the forward-looking statements contained in the following discussion and analysis.
-In this section "we," "us," "our," "Pagaya" and "the Company" refer to Pagaya Technologies Ltd.
+As a result of many factors, including those factors set forth in the "Risk Factors" section of this prospectus, our actual results could differ materially from the results described in or implied by the forward-looking statements contained in the Company" refer to Pagaya Technologies Ltd.